 As you progress, the path remains manageable, with occasional moderate ascents and rocky sections that keep the hike interesting.
 The cliffside ruins, set against the backdrop of towering peaks and deep valleys, provide stunning photo opportunities and a sense of tranquility.
 The hike is perfect for those looking to explore Ras Al Khaimah’s history while enjoying a relatively easy but immersive mountain experience.
 Whether you're new to hiking or looking for a scenic day trek, this route offers a perfect balance of natural beauty and cultural exploration.

-7:00 AM: Meet at the ADNOC gas station (Jebel Jeiss) for check-in and convoy to the trailhead (Heavy off-roading, 4x4 required, sedans will need to park beforehand)
+3:00 AM: Meet at the ADNOC gas station (Jebel Jais) for check-in and convoy to the trailhead (Heavy off-roading, 4x4 required, sedans will need to park beforehand)

 - Experienced and certified mountain guide (English speaking)